Regulation A1: Visa and Immigration

 3.1 You can appeal the decision to deny your sponsorship if there is evidence of procedural irregularity during the decision making process.
 See paragraphs 2.6, 2.7, 2.8 above, and regulations C3.2 Bachelors Degree, C4.2.4 Intercalated Bachelors Degrees, C5.2 Medical Bachelors Degrees, C6.2.4 Integrated Masters Degrees, C7.2.4 Taught Postgraduate Degrees, C8.2.4 Graduate Certificate and Graduate Diplomas, C9.2 Professional Doctorates, and C10.2.4 Research Degrees.

-3.3 The Immigration Compliance Manager will decide the result of your appeal and inform you of this decision within 15 working days.
+3.3 The Immigration Compliance and Advice Manager will decide the result of your appeal and inform you of this decision within 15 working days.
 This communication will be sent to the email address you provided with your appeal.

 4.1 You will be reported to the UK Home Office, resulting in a cancellation of your visa, if: